Western Nepal Trek

 Western Nepal trek is a real adventure trekking on remote and rugged natural unspoiled terrain simply beyond the Himalayan valleys of Nepal.
-Trekking into this region offers trekkers an opportunity to explore the country's long preserved secrets of snow-covered glaciers, concealed and mediaeval villages, impressive lakes, Buddhist Monasteries, varieties of flora and fauna and cultural diversities.
+Trekking in this region offers trekkers an opportunity to explore the country's long preserved secrets of snow-covered glaciers, concealed and medieval villages, impressive lakes, Buddhist Monasteries, varieties of flora and fauna and cultural diversities.
 Lying in the rain shadow area of the Himalayas, the landscapes have a similarity to that of the Tibetan Plateau with enthralling splendor and distinctive culture.

 Western Nepal is reminiscent of Kashmir in its rich variety of flora; a great place to witness the full spectrum of wildflowers.
 From Jumla, one may recognize ground orchids, corydalis, impatiens, roses and higher up in the alpine areas larkspurs, geraniums, poppies and saxifrages proliferate.
-Shey Phoksundo National Park with diversity of plant and animal species is another attraction.
+Shey Phoksundo National Park with the diversity of plant and animal species is another attraction.
 Look for the flocks of swift-flying snow pigeons and gliding pairs of Himalayan griffons.
-Within the forest along the trek to Rara Lake it is entirely possible to catch sight of Nepal's national bird, the Impeyan Pleasant (locally Danphe).
+Within the forest along the trek to Rara Lake, it is entirely possible to catch sight of Nepal's national bird, the Impeyan Pleasant (locally Danphe).
 Excellent places to spot blue sheep include the danger Kangmara trail.
-Moreover, one is likely to experience the vast array of wildlife inhabiting the region, including Blue sheep, Mountain Goat, Jackal, Wolf and the legendary Snow Leopard.
+Moreover, one is likely to experience the vast array of wildlife inhabiting the region, including Blue Sheep, Mountain Goat, Jackal, Wolf and the legendary Snow Leopard.

 Trek Leader and Staffs:

 Government certified hiking & trekking Guide

 Twin sharing tea house/guest house accommodation